 - 4 cups bread flour or all purpose flour

-- 5 teaspoon extra virgin olive oil, divided
+- 5 tsp extra virgin olive oil, divided

 - 2 whole garlic heads

-- 2 tablespoon fresh thyme and/or rosemary, minced
+- 2 tbsp fresh thyme and/or rosemary, minced

 - In a medium glass bowl whisk the yeast, honey, and lukewarm water.
 Cover with a dish towel and let sit for 5 minutes.
 It should be frothy and foamy (If it doesn't, check your water temperature or yeast expiration date and try again).